So You Want To Become an Engineering Manager

 Whether you find a decent coach or not (and chances are you won’t), you should focus most of your time on building the skills required.
 This effort will serve you well regardless of what happens with your promo.

-Self Awareness
+1. Self Awareness

 If you’re not aware of your emotions, your values, your motivations, your communication style, your likes/dislikes, your tone, your voice, your behavior and feelings in different situations and everything else about your own self, you’re going to struggle as an EM.

-You can’t fix what you are not aware of.
 Without this skill, you won’t know what triggers you.
 You will be driving with your improvement areas in the blind spot.
 You won’t realize what really worked in a situation.
 Most importantly, you won’t be able to help yourself!

 How I Did It